DeanoBurrito/northport/README.md

 An extended goal (previously goal #5) is to add a comfortable user experience: a window manager, basic programs like a text editor and file explorer.

-## Project Features
+## Current Project Features
 Kernel:
 - Support for multiple architectures: riscv64, x86_64.
 - Memory management:
-    - PMM with a fast path for single page allocations (freelist), and a slow path for allocations with imposed limits (required by some drivers).
+    - Hybrid PMM, freelist for single page allocations and a slow path for allocations with constraints.
     - Modular and portable VMM, with demand paging options for anon and vfs backed memory.
 Inspired by the old SunOS design.
     - General purpose heap provided by slabs for smaller objects and a freelist for larger objects.
 Slab allocation can be accelerated by core-local caches, and several debug features are available.
-- Logging infrastructure: fast and lock-free with support for several early outputs (uart chips, debugcon) and a built-in graphical terminal (based on gterm from the Limine bootloader).
+- Logging infrastructure: fast and mostly lock-free with support for several early outputs (uart chips, debugcon) and a built-in graphical terminal (based on gterm from the Limine bootloader).
     - Panic sequence with stack walker and symbol lookup.
 - Global software clock, driven by a number of supported hardware timers: LAPIC, TSC, HPET, PIT, SBI timer.
 - SMP-aware scheduler: round robin with per-core queues, work stealing and DPCs.
-- VFS with a robust tempfs driver.
-File contents are sparsely cached in a global file cache.
+- VFS with a robust tempfs driver, and full API for drivers.
+    - File contents are sparsely cached (as needed) in a page cache.
-- Loadable drivers and device management, partially automated by a device tree parser and PCI enumeration.
+    - File metadata and VFS nodes are also cached as needed.
+- Driver management: with the exception of timers and interrupt controllers, all device functionality is provided by loadable kernel modules:
+    - Drivers are organised in a tree-like structure, allowing parent drivers to provide functionality (like transport I/O) to child drivers.
-    - Notable drivers include: NVMe, virtio devices.
+    - Notable drivers include: pci(e), some VirtIO devices and NVMe.
 - Optional UB sanitizer, helpful for detecting bugs or increasing code size!

 Build System: